TomaDumitrescu/light_echoes/README.md

 2. **Enemy** changes state depending on the components.
 3. **State** controls movement by setting `velocity`.

-=> allows for component compositions like LEGO e.g. SoundSensor and LightAvoidance for Bat, LightAvoidance for Sceletons,
+=> allows for component compositions like LEGO e.g. SoundSensor and LightAvoidance for Bat + e.g. InSightComponent for Sceletons, LightAttraction and SoundFear for Animal, LightAvoidance for shadow creatures,...

+!NOTE!
-!NOTE: currently state change not properly implemented...needs behaviour in specific EnemyStates not Component (just temp)
+-currently state change not properly implemented...needs behaviour in specific EnemyStates not Component (just temp)
+- Player is just dummy with space for particle and shift for beam

 TODO: